E X P E R I E N C E

 Graduate Student Instructor | Introduction to Computers & Programming (ENGR 101)

 I am a GSI for ENGR 101, Michigan Engineering's primary freshman programming course.
 I dedicate 20 hours a week to running two lab sections, office hours, organizing professional development for course staff, and cheat checking.
 The video to the left is a demonstration of my teaching (my GSI application video).
+I am also a first author on Piloting a Flexible Deadline Policy for a First-Year Computer Programming Course, which is published in the ASEE National Conference 2023.
+I presented this paper at the conference.

 Instructional Aide | Introductory Programming & Data Structures (EECS 280)